castioussupreme/foundation_challenge/README.md

 for a production system.
 Postgres would benefit from using varchar type instead of TEXT for indexing

+## Serving Layer
+Fast API is great for bench testing and allows for scale as well.
+In addition, it is extremely easy to set up locally

 ## Improvements
 Had a bit of trouble with the in memory db for SQL lite - moved on by manually checking data through the SQL viewer in VSCode.
 This blocked testing for writing/reading from db.

 # Running the code